Neuromuscular training is perhaps the most important training, exercise or movement recommendation I can make to anybody.

 3. Muscular Hypertrophy (grey area)

-The reason I’m not inclined to use <5 reps for hypertrophy is that it would take a lot of sets to get enough volume, which means a lot of time.
+The reason I’m not inclined to use <5 reps for hypertrophy is that it would take a lot of sets to get enough volume of effective repetitions (a separate article I've linked to above already), which means a lot of time.

 Research generally shows that 8 sets of 3, has about the same hypertrophy effect as 3 sets of 8.
 The former just takes about 3x as long to complete.